LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 *Do not take it lightly.*

 .. index:: OOP; constructor
    constructor
+   new as operator
+   operator; new

 We can create a new object with the ``new`` syntax.
 We can give parameters defining the initial state of the new object.
-In our example these are fairly obvious, a numerator and denominator, so we can plan that ::
+In our example these are fairly obvious: a numerator and denominator, so we can plan that ::

    Rational r = new Rational(2, 3);